richardpct/aws-terraform-tuto07/README.md

-This tutorial takes up the previous one [aws-terraform-tuto06](https://richardpct.github.io/post/2021/04/05/aws-with-terraform-tutorial-06/) by adding an ALB (Application Load Balancer) in front of 2 web servers for sharing the load between 2 web servers and having almost no downtime when a web server is failing.
+This tutorial takes up the previous one [aws-terraform-tuto06](https://richardpct.github.io/post/2021/04/05/aws-with-terraform-tutorial-06/) by adding an ALB (Application Load Balancer) in front of 2 web servers for sharing the load between multiple  web servers and having almost no downtime when a web server is failing.

 The following figure depicts the infrastructure you will build: